The Best HDR Monitors (2023 Reviews)

 Image Quality

-Now, while the AG274QZM offers a bit clearer motion and lower input lag in comparison to the GP27Q thanks to its higher refresh rate, the overall HDR image quality is rather similar due to the same 576-zone local dimming solution, ~1100-nit peak brightness, and similar ~97% Adobe RGB and DCI-P3 color gamut coverage.
+Now, while the AG274QZM offers a bit clearer motion and lower input lag in comparison to the Xiaomi G Pro 27i thanks to its higher refresh rate, the overall HDR image quality is not as good due to the fewer local dimming zone count (576).

 The AOC Agon Pro AG274QZM supports VRR up to 240FPS and has plenty of useful features, such as Shadow Control, Game Color, a refresh rate tracker, various picture presets, RGB lighting, crosshair overlays and Picture by Picture.